oVirt/ovirt-site/source/release/4.3.3/index.html.md

 #### VDSM

- - [BZ 1631587](https://bugzilla.redhat.com/1631587) <b>[RFE] Improve vdsm client to add correlation_id</b><br>In this release, the correlation id can be passed to the vdsm-client by using the '--flow-id' argument with the vdsm-client tool.
+ - [BZ 1631587](https://bugzilla.redhat.com/1631587) <b>[RFE] Improve vdsm client to add correlation_id</b><br>In this release, the Correlation-Id can be passed to the vdsm-client by using the '--flow-id' argument with the vdsm-client tool.

-#### oVirt Hosted Engine Setup

- - [BZ 1392051](https://bugzilla.redhat.com/1392051) <b>[RFE] STIG compliance for RHV-M appliance.</b><br>In this release, support has been added for OpenSCAP security profiles that are now applied by default during self-hosted engine deployment.

-#### oVirt Ansible hosted-engine setup role

- - [BZ 1392051](https://bugzilla.redhat.com/1392051) <b>[RFE] STIG compliance for RHV-M appliance.</b><br>In this release, support has been added for OpenSCAP security profiles that are now applied by default during self-hosted engine deployment.

 #### oVirt Engine